Tag: #yogatherapy

 Yoga, and more specifically yoga therapy, makes creative use of the qualities of sound, vibration and our personal instrument, our voices, to move each individual towards the state of body and mind they wish to cultivate.
 Using our voice entails working with our breath, the most precious source of energy and health we have, combining it with movement, ritual and meditation gives the therapist a rich source of tools and the practitioner a highly personalised experience of their inner and outer world.

-To have a glimpse of this experience you may like to sign up to our Saturday morning workshop, on 9th May, 9.30-1pm
+To look further at these tools and have experience of them, sign up to our Saturday morning workshop, on 9th May, 9.30-1pm

 • Ayurveda: Imbalance as the Root of Illness